The Hot List: 15 must-watch TV shows this autumnAug 8 | 5 min read

-In Spotlight: Jason Watkins’ best movies and TV shows – from The Crown to W1A
+In Spotlight: Jason Watkins’ 7 best movie and TV roles – from The Crown to W1A

 He's played everyone from Harold Wilson to Shakespeare - that's Nativity's Mr Shakespeare.
 Find out where else you’ve seen the McDonald & Dodds star before in his acclaimed career.